 Biography

-Teresa Jordan is an artist and author who grew up in a house full of books on an isolated ranch in Wyoming.
+Teresa Jordan is an Buddhist chaplain, artist and author who grew up in a house full of books on an isolated ranch in Wyoming.
 The love of learning she acquired in the local one-room school carried her to Yale and into a lifetime of inquiry.
 After over 35 years writing for publication and teaching creative nonfiction, Teresa “retired” from writing in 2016 to concentrate on visual art and mindfulness practice.
+During the pandemic, she embarked on a new path, training as a Buddhist chaplain at New York Zen Center for Contemplative Care, New York Theological Seminary, and large inner-city hospitals in Denver, Colorado and Portland, Oregon.

 Her books include the memoir Riding the White Horse Home and two illustrated journals, Fieldnotes from Yosemite: Apprentice to Place, and Field Notes from the Grand Canyon: Raging River, Quiet Mind.
 Her first book, Cowgirls: Women of the American West, was one of the earliest books to give voice to contemporary women working on the land.
 Her newest book is The Year of Living Virtuously, Weekends Off, inspired by Benjamin Franklin’s list of thirteen virtues and the seven deadly sins.
 It was awarded the Eric Hoffer Grand Prize, the Utah Book Award and the da Vinci Eye Award for Cover Art, and was translated into both Hindi and Korean.